A Study of CAP-1002 in Ambulatory and Non-Ambulatory Patients With Duchenne Muscular Dystrophy (HOPE-2)

 • Safety evaluations will include adverse events, concomitant medications, physical exam, vital signs, 12-lead ECG, and clinical laboratory testing.

-• Efficacy will be evaluated in the Performance of the Upper Limb, pulmonary function testing, North Star Ambulatory Assessment (ambulatory subjects only), strength testing, cardiac MRI, and quality of life.
+• Efficacy will be evaluated by Performance of the Upper Limb, cardiac MRI, pulmonary function testing, North Star Ambulatory Assessment (ambulatory subjects only), strength testing, and quality of life.

 • If trial data suggests an appropriate risk/benefit profile of CAP-1002, Capricor, upon the recommendation of the Data Safety Monitoring Board (DSMB), will introduce an open-label extension study to offer CAP-1002 to study participants who were randomized to placebo and completed all trial visits during the 12-month period.